stan-dev/design-docs/designs/0005-static-matrices.md

 This proposes two things:

-1. A generalization of the C++ reverse mode autodiff type in Stan Math, from `stan::math::var` to `stan::math::var_value<T>`, where `T` is the underlying storage type of the autodiff variable.
-For `T == double`, this type is equivalent to the current Stan Math `var` type.
-The usefulness of the generalized reverse mode autodiff type comes from passing more general data structures as the template type, in particular the Eigen Matrix types.
+1. Adding a template argument to Stan's C++ reverse mode autodiff type to allow autodiff variables to have different types of internal storage, for instance a `double` or an `Eigen::MatrixXd` or something else.
+Using Eigen matrices as the internal storage would allow matrices in the Stan language to have a much nicer memory layout which then also generates more performant programs.
+This scheme can be fully backwards compatible with current Stan code.

 2. A design for exposing these autodiff variables at the Stan language level